Most Shopify store owners track two things: traffic and sales. Maybe conversion rate when they’re being thorough.

 High engagement metrics don’t directly cause better rankings.
 Google doesn’t have a “reward stores with 60%+ engagement rate” rule.

-But these metrics are symptoms of something Google does care about: whether visitors find what they’re looking for.
+These metrics are symptoms of something Google does care about: whether visitors find what they’re looking for.
 A store where visitors stay longer, explore more products, and come back again is a store that’s meeting searcher intent.
 Google’s systems pick up on that.

 Where to Start

-If you haven’t looked at these metrics before, start with the basics:
+If you haven’t looked at these metrics before, start with the basics.

 That gives you a baseline.
 Now you know where you stand.